scotws/TaliForth2/tests/README.md

 \ MAY BE DISTRIBUTED FREELY AS LONG AS THIS COPYRIGHT NOTICE REMAINS.
 ```
 Modification for Tali Forth 2 was by SamCo in 2018.
 Further tests were adapted
-from the ANSI Forth standard (see
+from the ANS Forth standard (see
 https://forth-standard.org/standard/testsuite) or added *ad hoc*.
 As in all
 cases with Tali Forth 2, the standard is the behavior of Gforth.